A Short History of the Brotherhood of the Rosy Cross

 The subjects of much misinterpretation since, both documents were couched in the allegorical and symbolic language of the time, to avoid the intense persecution of both State and Church that had cost the Knights Templar, the Cathars and many others so dearly.

 They told the story of Christian Rosenkreutz, a monk who followed in the footsteps of the Knights Templar, journeying to the East in search of wisdom.
-He sought the source of the Disciplina Arcani, the arcane discipline or secret teaching of the true and hidden Church of the Grail, the rose upon the cross.
+He sought the source of the Disciplina Arcani, the arcane discipline or secret teaching of the Hidden Church of the Graal, the rose upon the cross.

 The Brotherhood Comes to America